Hyper Suprime-Cam Y3 results: photo-$z$ bias calibration with lensing shear ratios and cosmological constraints from

 A corresponding analysis using DESI DR1 galaxies is presented in Appendix~\ref{app:comp-DESI-DR1} and shown in Fig.~\ref{Appendix:fig:photo-z-biases}.
 In this case, the $\Delta z_3$–$\Delta z_4$ contours do not exhibit the same tilt observed in the fiducial analysis.
 This difference may arise from the heterogeneous nature of the fiducial lens sample, which combines galaxies from multiple surveys of varying depths.
 In contrast, the DESI DR1 galaxies provide more uniform and contiguous coverage within the HSC-Y3 footprint.
 We speculate that the dominant lensing contribution from GAMA is responsible for the tilt seen in the fiducial contours.

-Further investigation indicates that HSC source galaxies in regions overlapping with the GAMA footprint, which covers an area of about $132\,\mathrm{deg}^2$, tend to prefer slightly higher values of $\Delta z_3$.
-To test this, we excluded lens galaxies from our fiducial samples residing in the GAMA fields and repeated the analysis.
+{Further investigation indicates that HSC source galaxies in regions overlapping with the GAMA footprint, which covers an area of about $132\,\mathrm{deg}^2$, tend to prefer slightly higher values of $\Delta z_3$.
+To test this, we excluded lens galaxies from DESI DR1 residing in the GAMA fields and repeated the analysis.
 This exclusion resulted in a lower best-fit value of $\Delta z_3$, bringing it into closer agreement with the value inferred from the HSC-Y3 cosmic shear analysis.
 These results suggest that discrepancies arising from heterogeneous lens samples can average out when using a more uniform sample, such as DESI DR1, which has a larger overlapping area of $390\,\mathrm{deg}^2$.
-This test indicates such variations may exist, but a more detailed investigation is warranted in future work.
+This test indicates such variations may exist, but a more detailed investigation is warranted in future work.}

 To assess potential tension between the $\Delta z$ constraints from the HSC-Y3 cosmic shear and our fiducial shear-ratio analysis, we used the \texttt{tensiometer} package \citep{2021_Raveri}.